kimurakenshi/es6/README.md

 calls are left untouched).
 With this optimization, instead of creating a new stack frame for a tail call, the current stack frame is cleared and reused so long as the following conditions are met:

-1 - The tail call does not require access to variables in the current stack frame (meaning the function is not a closure) 2 - The function making the tail call has no further work to do after the tail call returns 3 - The result of the tail call is returned as the function value
+1. The tail call does not require access to variables in the current stack frame (meaning the function is not a closure)
+2. The function making the tail call has no further work to do after the tail call returns
+3. The result of the tail call is returned as the function value

+# Expanded Object Functionality

+## Property Initializer Shorthand